JakobeAllen/mnist-project/README.txt

 - linear_confusion.png (Confusion matrix for Linear)
 - mlp_confusion.png (Confusion matrix for MLP)
 - cnn_confusion.png (Confusion matrix for CNN)

+There also could be other output files created after running the “python main.py” in the terminal.
+This is just the majority of the output files that could be created.

 How to Run: